TGem7/Gem-Pokermon/README.md

 Krokorok: $3 at end of round.
 Increase mult by 0.25x whenever big blind is defeated

 Krookodile: 2x mult, $3 at end of round.
 Increase by 0.5x and $1 whenever boss blind is defeated

+Wailmer: +80 chips if played hand contains 5 cards

+Wailord: +120 chips if played hand contains 5 cards.
+When a card scores over 30 chips, increase this joker's chips by 10